-The Office of Student Disability Support Services (OSDSS), located in the Guerrieri University Center, Room 263, provides guidance, access to resources, and coordinates accommodations for students with documented disabilities.
+The Office of Student Disability Support Services (OSDSS), located in the Guerrieri Student Union Building, Room 263, provides guidance, access to resources, and coordinates accommodations for students with documented disabilities.
 Such disabilities include: learning disabilities, deaf/hard of hearing, blind/low vision, mobility limitations, attention deficit disorder (ADD/ADHD), psychiatric disorders, and medical disabilities.

 Services offered by the OSDSS include those related to exam accommodations, alternative media, sign language interpretation/transcription, assistive technology training, voter registration assistance, and counseling services.